 Lerna Monorepo Mocha Setup (JavaScript)

-In this article I show you how to setup a lerna JavaScript monorepo for testing with mocha (MochaJS).
+In this article, I show you how to set up a lerna JavaScript monorepo for testing with mocha (MochaJS).

 Step 1.
 Install lerna and mocha globally